startxfr/sxcm/docs/4-cluster-resources.md

 ## Cluster interaction commands

-This group of command have impat on the cluster instances and resource stored into this object.
+This group of command have impat on the cluster instances and resource stored into it.
 According to your cluster state (deployed or not), some command may be more usefull.

 ### Associate / Dissociate

-Add or remove a cluster resource into a cluster resource list and push it to gitops repository.
+**Add or remove** a **cluster resource** into a cluster resource list and **push it** to gitops repository.
 If no cluster name is given, the currently active cluster will be used.

-This command is mostly intended to use when your cluster is not deployed.
+This command is mostly intended to use when your cluster **is not deployed**.
 If your cluster is deployed, no change will happen into the running cluster, change will be performed when

 - deploy the defined cluster `sxcm deploy mycluster`